delta-rs/delta/README.md

 ## Why Δ (Delta)?

-- **Fast:** Δ is designed to be fast, ensuring minimal overhead in model training and deployment workflows.
-Built with Rust, it excels in performance for compute-intensive tasks.
+- **Fast:** Built with Rust, Δ is designed for high performance, making it ideal for compute-intensive machine learning tasks.

 - **Usability:** APIs are designed for simplicity, making it easy for beginners to get started while offering advanced customization options for experienced users.